 The Sir Rupert Clarke Stakes is a 1400 metre open handicap run by the Melbourne Racing Club.
-Until 2012 it was normally held on the same day as the Underwood Stakes in September during the Spring Racing Carnival, but was moved to a week later in 2012.
+Until 2012 it was normally held on the same day as the Underwood Stakes in September during the Spring Racing Carnival, but was moved to a different day in 2012.

 - Race Type: Group 1, Open Handicap

 Sir Rupert Clarke was a soldier in World War II and was involved in Victorian racing for 40 years.
 He was chairman of the Victorian Amateur Turf Club from 1972 to 1989 and was also chairman of several well-known companies including Cadbury Schweppes and P&O Australia.
 He was also on the board of the NAB and was involved in charity work He died in 2005 at the age of 85.